kevinsimper/cloud-run-final-destination/index.md

 ???

+mark coleman

-implemented kubernetes with multi tenantcy
+implemented kubernetes with multi tenantcy - impressive

+they implemented not kubernetes - but docker api

+had no websocket api

+closed down 2018

 ---
 class: middle